moar-regex/moar/README.md

 # moar
 Deterministic Regular Expressions with Backreferences.
-Uses Memory Occurence Automata to match the input.
+Uses Memory Occurrence Automata to match the input.

 ANTLR is used for Pattern compilation.